loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 5.0.7
+    - Implement LastException to include the exception thrown from RunAsync

 - 5.0.6
     - Update Service Fabric SDK to version 5.2.1363
     - Fix issue #120 reported by gtcooke94.
 Notification for reliable dictionary clearing.